-Method: Wood-fired rotisserie smoker
+Method: Hickory and oak; wood-fired rotisserie smoker

 Pro-tip: Yes, this is a barbecue list, but Slow Bone also serves the best fried chicken we've found in town.

 “You can master this process fairly quickly.”
 This was the quote from Slow Bone owner Jack Perkins a few months before he opened his first barbecue joint in April of this year.
 Perkins has been a force in the Dallas …